-When the export icon is clicked a download will begin of a file called "Arbor Data.arb".
-This file contains all of the data associated with the Arbor study being exported.
+When the Export button is clicked, a \.arb file will be downloaded containing the name of your study.
+This file contains all the data associated with the Arbor study being exported.
 This file can later be imported using the method described below.